It started with a simple concept: A ball

 1 Million Balls, 30 Million Smiles

-In September of this year, One World Futbol Project and Chevrolet celebrated the delivery of the 1 millionth Chevrolet-sponsored One World Futbol, bringing the power of play to an estimated 30 million youth around the world.
+In September of 2014, One World Futbol Project and Chevrolet celebrated the delivery of the 1 millionth Chevrolet-sponsored One World Futbol, bringing the power of play to an estimated 30 million youth around the world.

 An Even Bigger Vision